Effect of Ivermectin on Time to Resolution of Symptoms

-"Meanwhile Pfiser got their approval from studies done overseas, so it is absolutely hypocrital of our (USA) agencies of approving certain things that were done overseas and then not approving other things done overseas.
+"Meanwhile, Pfizer got their approval from studies done overseas, so it is hypocritical of our (USA) agencies of approving certain things that were done overseas and then not approving other things done overseas.
 See Dr Ryan Cole's presentation 16 minutes 30 Seconds in."
 Dr Cole also says that the cost in India is 2 cents a dose, although when compounded in America the cost is about $2 to $5 a dose.

 However, with so much practical success with a low-cost drug that has such low side effects, its use should be encouraged, not scorned and denigrated.

 For some reason, there seems to be a concentrated effort to knock down every low cost proposed Covid-19 relief.

-Perhaps it is time for faster simpler authorisation system such as allowing registered repurposed drugs to be prescribed by registered medical professionals, even allowing health insurance funds to pay for the drugs.
+Perhaps it is time for a faster, simpler authorisation system such as allowing registered repurposed drugs to be prescribed by registered medical professionals, even allowing health insurance funds to pay for the drugs.

 Could there be any connection between promoting costly new drugs and rubbishing possibly effective patent expired old drugs?

 Merck has issued a strongly worded official notification on 4 February 2021 that after extensive data review, "We do not believe that the data available support the safety and efficacy of ivermectin beyond the doses and populations indicated in the regulatory agency-approved prescribing information."

 "The Mectizan Donation Program provides treatments with the clear understanding that donated Mectizan will only be used for these two diseases (onchocerciasis and lymphatic filariasis) through mass drug distribution programs.
 Use of donated Mectizan for any other indication and at unauthorized doses is strictly prohibited and can be dangerous."
 Source.